SeaniWu/CMCS/README.md

 - Due to changes to some TeX packages, the original template by https://github.com/kenfehling/latex-cheatsheet **does not render correctly** under current mainstream LaTeX distros.
 - This is a revised edition that fixes the aforementioned problem, but may have introduced new compiling errors and inaccuracies caused by discrepancies of commands that the I have defined throughout the years.
 Reports about potential errors in the comment section are welcome.
 I do intend to complete and optimize the content structure of this project in the future.
 - The original 2019 PDF file that was rendered using the original template is also included.
+- It is recommended to compile this project using pdfLaTeX, as compiling using XeLaTeX and LuaLaTeX may have command conflicts

 # 经典力学 LaTeX 速查表